Geography of Portugal: Climate

-Köppen climate classification map of Portugal.
+Köppen climate classification map of Portugal (1991-2020).

+Continental Portugal has a clear contrast between the cool to warm (Csb) and hot (Csa) summers.

 Most of Portugal has a Mediterranean climate according to the Köppen climate classification: "Csa" (or hot-summer Mediterranean climate) in most of the lands south of the Tagus River, inland Douro Valley in the Norte Region, eastern Azores and the Madeira archipelago.
 The "Csb" warm-summer Mediterranean pattern can be found north of that same river and in Costa Vicentina in coastal Southern Portugal.
 Most of the Azores have a humid subtropical climate or "Cfa", while a small region in inland Alentejo has BSk or semi-arid climate.
 The Savage Islands are the only region to have an arid climate or "BWh".
 The sea surface temperatures in these islands vary from 18.5 °C in winter to 23–24 °C in the summer, occasionally reaching 26 °C.

 The annual average temperature in mainland Portugal varies from 12–13 °C in the mountainous interior north to 17–19 °C in the south (in general the south is warmer and drier than the north).
 The Madeira and Azores archipelagos have a narrower temperature range.
 Funchal is the warmest city in Portugal, with an average annual temperature of 20 C. Extreme temperatures occur in the mountains in the interior North and Centre of the country in winter, where they may fall below -10 °C or in rare occasions below -15 °C, particularly in the higher peaks of Serra da Estrela, and in southeastern parts in the summer, sometimes exceeding 45 °C.